aleksbalev/l2loot/README.md

 2. Select "Run as administrator"
 3. Click "Yes" when Windows asks for permission

-### The command window closes immediately
+### The PowerShell window closes immediately
 **Solution**:
 1. Don't double-click the .bat files
-2. Open command prompt first, then run the commands
+2. Open PowerShell first, then copy and paste the commands
-3. Follow the "Opening the Command Prompt in the Right Place" section
+3. Right-click in the L2Loot folder and select "Open PowerShell window here"

 ### "Build failed" during installation
 **Solutions**: